-It’s been—ack!—almost a year since I’ve posted here, which attests to the state of the world, my reluctance to write without pay, and my need to revamp this site powered by WordPress as soon as humanly possible.
+It’s been—ack!—almost a year since I’ve posted here, which attests to the state of the world, my reluctance to write without pay, and my desire to revamp this site powered by WordPress as soon as humanly possible.

 I’ve been busy in the best of ways; for a couple of fun months last summer, I served as digital strategist and temporary deputy editor for Panna Cooking.
-I got my analytics fix and revved up their social media voice, running a petite editorial department while their EIC was overseas.
+I got my analytics fix and revved up their social media voice, running a little editorial department while their EIC was overseas.
 It was a blast, as they’re good people doing good work.

 I also wrote a ton of articles (164, Google?!) for Travel and Leisure, a few for Epicurious, Real Simple, and The Food Network, and ghost-wrote a cookbook for Phaidon.
 I picked up some neat new clients, among them The Daily Beast and The Kitchn, which has started to ramp up its long-form in the coolest way.

 Lastly, I’ve been writing a cooking column for MyRecipes.
 Smart staffers from Bon Appétit have wended their way Birmingham-wards, and are making correspondingly smart changes to the site.
 (And I adore my editor, Darcy Lenz.)
 You can check out one of any number of oddball short pieces I’ve written here, from the power of baking a gateway loaf of bread to my mother’s thoughts on stretching a food dollar to how to prepare unattractive winter vegetables.

 I’m planning a trip to Paris.
 I made a few new wonderful friends this last year in New Orleans, Nashville, and Raleigh.
 Things are generally rad.